Lee Yoon-jung: 2014–2022: Career at CJ E&M as freelance director

-Afterwards, Lee personally invited Shin Ha-eun, to join the writing team for her upcoming drama Argon, alongside Joon Young-shin and Joo Won-gyu.
-This eight-episode mini-series centers around Team Argon, an investigative television program dedicated to uncovering the truth.
-The show explores the dynamic between Kim Baek-jin (played by Kim Joo-hyuk), a meticulous news anchor, reporter, and leader of Team Argon, and Lee Yeon-hwa (played by Chun Woo-hee), a temporary employee with aspirations of becoming a reporter.
-Argon was broadcast on tvN every Monday and Tuesday at 22:50 (KST) from September 4 to 26, 2017.
-The drama garnered positive reviews for its intelligent writing, compelling acting performances, and realistic depiction of the media industry.
-The series was one of Kim Joo-hyuk's last projects before his death on October 30, 2017.
+Lee subsequently invited Shin to join the writing team for the 2017 tvN series Argon, alongside writers Joon Young-shin and Joo Won-gyu.
+The eight-episode miniseries follows "Team Argon," an investigative news program led by meticulous anchor Kim Baek-jin (Kim Joo-hyuk) and a contract reporter, Lee Yeon-hwa (Chun Woo-hee), who aspires to a permanent position.
+Argon aired from September 4 to 26, 2017, and received positive reviews for its performances and its depiction of the media industry.
+The series was among the final projects completed by Kim Joo-hyuk before his death in October 2017.

-In November 2017, Lee collaborated with Shin Ha-eun once again as the director for a one-act drama titled Anthology (Collection of Poem), which was Shin's winning script from the 2017 O'PEN Writers Contest.
-(Note: O'PEN is CJ E&M's collaboration with its drama production subsidiaries Studio Dragon and CJ Cultural Foundation to provide an open creative space and opportunity for those who dream of becoming a pen (a writer): television and film scriptwriters.
-This is a creative development and debut support project that supports the entire process from script planning and development, video production, organization and business matching.
-CJ E&M boosts investment ₩13 billion (season 1) (approx. US$18 million) to grow drama and movie writers.)
-The drama starred Shin Eun-soo and Lee Jae-won.
-Anthology broadcast on January 6, 2018, in 2018 tvN Drama Stage, (Note: Drama Stage is a South Korean television program that showcases ten one-act dramas, resembling KBS2's Drama Special.
+In November 2017, Lee fulfilled her earlier commitment by directing Shin's winning script, a one-act drama titled Anthology (Collection of Poem).
+Starring Shin Eun-soo and Lee Jae-won, the production aired on January 6, 2018, as the sixth installment of 10 episodes of tvN Drama Stage series.
+(Note: Drama Stage is a South Korean television program that showcases ten one-act dramas, resembling KBS2's Drama Special.
 Each episode was written by writers chosen from the O'PEN "Drama Storyteller Exhibition," a scriptwriting competition hosted by CJ E&M, These scripts are then made into one-act dramas produced by CJ E&M's subsidiary Studio Dragon in collaboration with other companies.
-The show is broadcast on tvN every Saturday at midnight.) as the sixth installment out of ten episodes.
+The show is broadcast on tvN every Saturday at midnight.)

-In 2019, Lee worked together again with Joon Young-shin to adapt Joo Won-gyu's novel, "Anti-Human Declaration," into a drama.
-It was developed and produced by Studio Dragon for OCN and titled The Lies Within, starring Lee Yoo-young and Lee Min-ki.
-The series aired from October 12 to December 1, 2019, marking Lee's first venture into the mistery genre.
+In 2019, Lee reunited with Joon Young-shin to adapt Joo Won-gyu's novel, Anti-Human Declaration, into a drama.
+Developed and produced by Studio Dragon for OCN, the series was titled The Lies Within and starred Lee Yoo-young and Lee Min-ki.
+It aired from October 12 to December 1, 2019, marking Lee's first venture into the mystery genre.